Technology

 Lyclear

-Lyclear has a wide range of products, including a creme rinse, spray, shampoo, and a lotion suitable for sensitive skin.
+Lyclear has a wide range of products, including a lotion, spray, shampoo, and a treatment suitable for sensitive skin.
 Lyclear says its products use a physical action to suffocate and dehydrate the live and unhatched head lice.

-Prices start from £5.49 for 59ml of creme rinse – which is enough for one 10-minute treatment of shoulder-length hair, used after usual shampooing.
-The most expensive product is nearly £15 for 200ml of 'sensitive lotion'.
-The 10-minute treatment shampoo costs £12.99, and can be used on dry hair.
-The 15-minute treatment spray costs £12.99 for 100ml and can also be used on dry hair.

 Money saver: Based on RRP, the 200ml shampoo is the cheapest format to use; it's almost half the price (per ml) compared with the cost of the spray.